morse-simulator/morse/doc/morse/user/sensors/rosace.rst

   - **victim_dict**: (dictionary) Contains an entry for each of the victims that is located inside the cone of the sensor.
-The value of each entry is a list containing the coordinates of the victim object.
+The value of each entry is a list containing three elements:
+     - a list with the coordinates of the victim object
+     - a list with the requirements of that victim
+     - the severity (priority) value of the victim

 Configurable parameters
 -----------------------